priyanka14092/Docker--Django-Notes-App/README.md

 # Docker--Django-Notes-App
-Created to build and push Docker image of notes making app created using django framework.
+This repository contains Docker image of notes making app created using django rest framework.

+GitHub Actions Workflow is created to build, run and push Docker image to Docker Hub.